Discover the top challenges of usage-based pricing, from overage fees to zero-dollar invoices, and learn how to reduce customer inquiries.

 Display formulas, calculations, and rating tables for usage calculations on invoices.
 Enable downloads of usage detail records.

-Ordway’s rating engine supports all the popular discounting models as well as hybrid combinations of usage-based pricing with tiered subscriptions and percentage (commission) pricing models.
+Ordway’s usage-based billing platform supports all the popular discounting models as well as hybrid combinations of usage, subscription, and transaction pricing.

 Example: The customer is billed $0.50 per transaction whether they performed 1 transaction or 1 million transactions.